Gennadij Cudinovic

-In 2022, he competed at the Yasar Dogu Tournament held in Istanbul, Turkey.
+In 2022, Cudinovic competed at the Yasar Dogu Tournament held in Istanbul, Turkey.
 He also competed in the 125 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
 He competed in the 125 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+Cudinovic competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match and he did not qualify for the Olympics.
+Cudinovic also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.